FabricMC/fabric-docs/versions/1.21.4/develop/items/custom-item-interactions.md

 Luckily, the Item class has many methods that can be overriden to add extra functionality to your items.

 ::: info
-A great example of these events being used can be found in the [Playing SoundEvents](../sounds/using-sounds) page, which uses the `useOnBlock` event to play a sound when the player right clicks a block.
+A great example of these events being used can be found in the [Playing SoundEvents](../sounds/using-sounds) page, which uses the `useOn` event to play a sound when the player right clicks a block.
 :::

 | Method          | Information                                             |